saurabhima/Jekyll-Mono/about.md

 permalink: /about/
 ---

 I am currently a second year Masters student in the Computer Science Department of Indian Institute of Technology, Kharagpur.
 I am interested in Machine Learning and Artificial Intelligence and love to use these tools to solve real world problems.

-I am .

-Sed faucibus felis purus, sed convallis leo dictum vehicula.
+I have worked on several projects in this domain including Information Retrival and Natural Language Processing,

+I am also interested in Embedded Systems, Robotics and am a Maker Enthusiast who love to fabricate and develop new things for fun.
+I am a trained Ball Room dancer and love Equestrian Sports (Horse Riding).
+I am also a trained Ultralight Pilot and dream of owning my own Ultralight someday.

+I have around six years of experience as Project Designer and Project Manager both in Telecommunication as well as Information Technology domain where I have been a part of the design and implementation team for various turnkey projects in the domain of Optical Fibre and Wireless Networks, Sensor Networks and Network Management and Administration.

 ## Education

 * Masters in Technology in Computer Science from Indian Institute of Technology, Kharagpur, India.
+(Currently Undergoing)
 * Bachelors in Technology (Information Technology) from Jawaharlal Nehru University (JNU), New Delhi, India.
 * Bachelors in Science (Honours) Computer Science from Jawaharlal Nehru University (JNU), New Delhi, India.

 ## Roles

-Founder, ABC Organisation
+Project Manager, Telecommunication and Information Technology, Government of India

+Project Designer, Telecommunication and Information Technology, Government of India

 ## Skills